lorenzo-rovigatti/oxDNA/analysis/paper_examples/mds_mean/README.md

 2. Compute the mean structure and the per-nucleotide deviations
    ```
-   python ../../multidimensional_scaling_mean.py input_rna trajectory_trap.dat mean.dat devs.json
+   oat multidimensional_scaling_mean -o mean.dat -d devs.json trajectory_trap.dat
    ```
    **A couple of notes on the multidimensional_scaling_mean script:**
-     Unlike the absolute positions, distances are correctly computed through fix diffusion.
-You do not need to set the reference particle for this script.
      Multidimensional scaling fails to compute solutions for structures larger than a few thousand nucleotides.
 This structure, at 2,018 nucleotides, is the largest that has been successful.
 It does not work above 10,000.
 We are interested in feedback if users find this script works on structures larger than this one.
      If you are running on a computer with multiple CPUs, you can additionally specify the `-p <number>` option to compute the mean structure in parallel using tht many CPUs.
 This results in significant performance gains up to around 30 cpus.

 3. Visualize the mean structure and deviations by dragging and dropping the `mean.dat`, `rna_rectangle.top`, and `devs.json` onto an open oxView window.